 For more in-depth info on e-bike longevity, check out my guide: How Long do Electric Bicycles Last?

-Ultimately, the choice between a direct drive and geared hub motor will depend on your specific needs.
+The choice between a direct drive and geared hub motor depends on your riding style and personal preference.
 Direct drive motors last longer and can reach higher speeds.
-They also have lower torque output and are larger and heavier.
+They also have les torque and are larger and heavier.
+Geared motors have higher torque output and are more efficient.
+They can also be slightly less reliable and long lasting.

 Do you ride an e-bike with a geared hub or direct drive motor?
 Share your experience in the comments below!